stanmaz/BBOalert/README.md

 More information about scripting can be found in the "Scripting in BBOalert.pdf" file.

-Scripting allows defining custom syntax.
+Scripting allows custom data syntax.
 This feature is experimental : see this [folder](https://github.com/stanmaz/BBOalert/tree/master/Scripts/CustomSyntax) for details

 ### Optional code